U-BDS/training_guides/README.md

-# Using Docker with R - Introduction Part 2
+# Using Docker with RStudio - Introduction Part 2

 ## Requirements: